Updated: 2021/04/20 – Updated the EM SKU’s to clarify what items you can consume

 ‘A’ or ‘EM’?
 Which is better?

 Now EM and A SKU’s have the same Node types and specification in the background, and EM SKU’s for a single base node is £470 p/m compared to an A SKU at £549 p/m.
 So you you get a slightly more feature rich EM for less than the A one?
-Well sort of, If you don’t need sharing on SharePoint/Teams, and you can pause your report platform during some hours in the day, the ‘A’ type can work out cheaper.
+Well sort of, If you don’t need embedding in SharePoint/Teams, and you can pause your report platform during some hours in the day, the ‘A’ type can work out cheaper.

 So with a rough calculation, if you can pause for 4 hours per day (12am to 4am), you’ll meet the price of EM SKU’s.
 Say you only need it for business hours (7am to 7pm), then it will cost you £275 p/m about 40% cheaper than the EM SKU.
 So for A SKU’s you pay a moderate premium for being able to pause it, but if you can, you can save on the running costs.